uboat.net

 CargoGeneral cargo and trucks as deck cargo

-History Built as Marksburg, 1921 renamed Hainaut
+History Built as Marksburg 1921 renamed Hainaut

-Notes on loss At 05.21 and 05.22 hours on 6 Jul, 1942, U-132 fired torpedoes at the convoy QS-15 and reported three ships with 13.000 tons sunk.
+At 05.21 and 05.22 hours on 6 July 1942, U-132 fired torpedoes at convoy QS-15 and reported three ships with 13.000 tons sunk.
 In fact only two ships, the Anastassios Pateras and the Hainaut were hit and sunk.

 The Hainaut (Master L. Casteleyn) remained afloat for some time, but later sank in 49°13N/66°49W.
 One man was killed and two were wounded of the 41 crew members and four gunners on board.